IndigoUnited/js-dejavu/README.md

             // Call super
             ComplexAbstractClass.Super.initialize.call(this, argument1);

-            // Do some other things
+            // Do other things here
         },

         Statics: {